VanWrinkle/Crumbs_App/server/README.md

 #### Description

 > This endpoint is used to log out the user.
+This endpoint does not have any failure scenarios.

 #### Request